kmaptool/kmap/README.md

 # 🗺 kmap

-**Free maps for any Garmin — handheld, watch or bike computer — built on your own computer.**
+**kmap is a computer program for building free detailed maps compatible with all Garmin navigation devices and smartwatches.**

-Pick a country or region.
-Press Build.
-Copy one file to the device.
-The map is ready.
+You can build maps directly on your computer in just a few minutes.
+Select a country or a region, press Build, and copy a single `.img` file to your Garmin device.
+A new map is ready to use immediately.

 [По-русски → README.ru.md](README.ru.md)